 - Use cooked barley instead of white or brown rice or quinoa as a base for stir-fries, Buddha bowls, or grain salads.

-- Add cooked barley to soups and stews for added texture and nutrition.
+- Add cooked barley to soups like my Vegan Instant pot barley soup and stews for added texture and nutrition.

 - Mix it with roasted vegetables and your choice of protein for a hearty meal.